 Tomatillos look like small tomatoes in papery husks, but they have an entirely different sweet-tart flavor that makes them a nice twist in salsa, instead of tomatoes.
 Tomatillos are more closely related to cape gooseberries and ground cherries and can be green, purple, or golden.

-You'll need 2 plants for cross pollination and those two plants should provide you with all the tomatillos you will need.
-They tend to self-sow, if any are left in the garden, and return again next year.
+You'll need two plants for cross-pollination and those two plants should provide you with all the tomatillos you will need.
+They tend to self-sow, if any are left in the garden, and return next year.

-If you are grr...owing your tomatillos in containers, give each plant its own pot.
+If you are growing your tomatillos in containers, give each plant its own pot.
 These are large branching plants.
-And here's some help, if you are unfamiliar with cleaning and preparing tomatillos.

 07 of 07